"He always stood up for the underdog," Assange's stepfather says

-He's the kind of person who, he says, can hack into the most sophisticated computer system.
-But he can forget to show up for an interview.
-Or cancel at the last minute.
+He’s the kind of person who, he says, can hack into the most sophisticated computer system, but forget to show up for an interview, or cancel at the last minute.

-Even when he walked out of a CNN interview in October after refusing to answer questions about the sex charges in Sweden, Assange remained cool and collected.
-He projected a stately demeanor helped by his profusion of gray hair -- which grew at an early age -- and an equally steely facial expression.
+Even when he walked out of a CNN interview last year after refusing to answer questions about the sex charges in Sweden, Assange remained cool and collected.
+He projected a stately demeanor helped by his profusion of gray hair – which grew at an early age – and an equally steely facial expression.

-After his initial foray into computers, Assange delved into computer encryption and grew keen on computer security.
+After his initial foray into computers as a teen, Assange delved into computer encryption and grew keen on computer security.
 He once relayed a story about how he set up an encryption puzzle based on the manipulation of prime numbers.

-The New Yorker article, published earlier this year, described how in 1991, Assange hacked into the master terminal of the telecom company Nortel, after which he developed a growing fear of arrest.
+The New Yorker article, published last year, described how in 1991, Assange hacked into the master terminal of the telecom company Nortel, after which he developed a growing fear of arrest.

-He had married and fathered a child when he was only 18 but the relationship fell apart and his wife left him with their infant son.
+He had married and fathered a child when he was only 18, but the relationship fell apart and his wife left him, taking their infant son with her.

 He was charged with 31 counts of hacking in Australia but in the end paid only a small sum in damages, according to the New Yorker.